What is a MOBA?

 A player chooses a hero to stick with for a game’s running time, usually about 30-40 minutes, and can level that hero up outside of the game by winning experience points.

-Published by Super Evil Megacorp, Vainglory was originally displayed at Apple’s iPhone 6 announcement to show off hardware, software, and graphical power of their (then) new device.
-The player’s goal is to ultimately control the path between theirs and their opponent’s bases.
+Published by Super Evil Megacorp, Vainglory was originally displayed at Apple’s iPhone 6 announcement to show off the hardware, software, and graphical power of their (then) new device.
+The player’s goal is to ultimately control the path between their and their opponent’s bases.

 They can venture off of the path, avoiding or battling AI turrets and other monsters, to gain resources and help their team to victory.
 This is a cross-platform title, meaning people on all three different release platforms can play in the same match with each other.